secretflow/secretflow/docs/getting_started/installation.md

 # Installation

+Secretflow is available in two editions: Lite and Full.
+The Lite edition is optimized for minimal size by excluding deep-learning related dependencies, making it more compact.
+On the other hand, the Full edition encompasses the complete set of dependencies for users requiring the full functionality of deep learning integration.
+Select the edition that best aligns with your specific requirements.

 The simplest way to try SecretFlow is to use [offical docker image](#option-2-from-docker) which ships with SecretFlow binary.

 Or you could [install SecretFlow via Python Package Index](#option-1-from-pypi).